-I had the opportunity to learn more about the history of the region recently as well as explore and experience the sights and sounds over a period of 4 days.
-Elated and feeling truly fortunate to be immersed into such a special place.
+I had the opportunity to learn more about the history of Campbell River and all the things that make the region special.
+With my friends at Discover Campbell River and VanCity Wild, we explored and experienced the must do attractions as well as found some hidden gems.
+I left feeling elated and feeling truly fortunate to be immersed into such a special place.

 Wiwek̓a̱m ( Campbell River ) – A Region of Culture